WizardOfQA/Selenium_BDD-Specflow-Step4/README.md

-# Selenium_UI_Automation_Logging_Reporting (Extent Reports + Log4Net)
+# Selenium_UI_Automation_BDD (Specflow)
 ## Description:
-On the top of Selenium UI Test Automation Framework with POM, we are ready to add log and report functionalities to our framework.
+This is the final On the top of Selenium UI Test Automation Framework with POM, we are ready to add log and report functionalities to our framework.
 Log and report give us very valuable information for debugging.
 Extent Report fulfill both functionalities.
 Log can be written in multiple levels and it creates a beautiful HTML report.
 When the tests are failed, a user can not only log them but also tak snapshots, so these will act as fingerprints in the framework.
 Html reports are interactive.
 Since I don't control nor maintain these websites, some tests might be broken as these webistes are being updated.
 But as of 4/16/2018, every test in this framework works fine!!!